42mcmaster/artificialIntelligence/ai02aLessonDecisionTrees.md

 - Trace through decision paths manually
 - Recognize when decision trees are the right tool

+## What's the Point of This Lesson?

+Here's the thing: decision trees ARE artificial intelligence — and they're everywhere.
+Netflix recommendations, spam filters, fraud detection, medical diagnosis apps, and even self-driving car braking systems all use decision tree AI.
+They're the foundation of machine learning because they're fast, transparent, and actually work better than fancy neural networks for many real-world problems.
+Once you understand how decision trees make decisions, you understand the core concept behind ALL AI.

+## Although this isn't "AI" yet, we'll train AI using data in our upcoming lessons - the first attempts at machine learning!

 ## What is a Decision Tree?

 A **decision tree** is a flowchart-like structure that helps make decisions by asking yes/no questions.